Selling blood tests online for over 15 years.

-The TRT Check (testosterone replacement therapy) tests for key markers in the blood to help you monitor and manage your testosterone therapy.
+Our TRT Check (testosterone replacement therapy) tests for key markers in the blood to help you monitor and manage your testosterone therapy.
 While testosterone can have a positive impact on strength, libido, sexual performance and mood, there are risks to health, especially if taken to excess.
-It tests hormone levels (testosterone, free testosterone (calculated), oestrodial, prolactin) and SHBG.
+Includes tests for testosterone, free testosterone (calculated), oestrodial, prolactin and SHBG to make sure your hormones remain balanced.
+We recommend taking this test before starting TRT and 6 months after for monitoring purposes.

 This test is for men who have been taking testosterone replacement thereapy and wish to monitor its affect in their hormones and other health markers).
 This test should be taken before starting TRT and after 6 months for monitoring purposes.
 Some experts recommend beginning your monitoring programme 8 weeks after starting TRT.